-At Lafayette General Health (LGH), quality eye care means providing exceptional ophthalmology services to the Acadiana community.
-The ophthalmologists of LGH are experts in diagnosing and treating a full range of diseases and disorders of the eye.
-All of LGH’s eye care facilities aim to give patients the very best experience by delivering safe, effective care unmatched anywhere else in Acadiana.
+At Ochsner Lafayette General, quality eye care means providing exceptional ophthalmology services to the Acadiana community.
+The ophthalmologists of Ochsner Lafayette General are experts in diagnosing and treating a full range of diseases and disorders of the eye.
+All of Ochsner Lafayette General's eye care facilities aim to give patients the very best experience by delivering safe, effective care unmatched anywhere else in Acadiana.

-The Ophthalmology Departments of Lafayette General Surgical Hospital—An Ochsner Lafayette General Medical Center Campus, Ochsner Lafayette General Medical Center, and University Hospital and Clinics offer a broad range of clinical, diagnostic and consulting ophthalmology services for the evaluation and treatment, both medically and surgically, of ocular disorders.
+The Ophthalmology Departments of Ochsner Lafayette General Surgical Hospital—An Ochsner Lafayette General Medical Center Campus, Ochsner Lafayette General Medical Center, and Ochsner University Hospital and Clinics offer a broad range of clinical, diagnostic and consulting ophthalmology services for the evaluation and treatment, both medically and surgically, of ocular disorders.
 Our ophthalmologists work with patients to develop treatment plans for the management of important ocular conditions and diseases.
 These hospitals provide facilities and equipment for the most modern and up-to-date surgical procedures for cataract, cornea, glaucoma, retinal, LASER and other types of eye surgeries.

 Walk-in visitors to Ochsner University Hospital & Clinics may also obtain referrals to Ochsner University Hospital and Clinics' Eye Clinic for quick and effective treatment.
 Ochsner University Hospital and Clinics see patients by referrals only.
 Through Ochsner Lafayette General, Acadiana has a unique variety of outlets and services to conveniently serve the eye care needs of the entire community.

 CATALYS Laser Brings New Vision to Cataract Surgeries